dotnet/arcade/ServicingJobRedirection/One-Pager.md

 The impacted services will follow the current deployment schedule which considers one deployment to production every Wednesday.

 New queues will need to be created when the servicing OS matrix changes after a release.
-Changes for redirecting work will be added to Helix controller and maybe to pool provider during the development of the project but won't be required once the epic is completed.
+Changes for redirecting work will be added to Helix API and maybe to pool provider during the development of the project but won't be required once the epic is completed.

 The risk of running production deployments for these services is low as they are mature services and have been executing successful builds for a long time.
 In case of having bugs in the payload that prevents the work from being redirected, the customers most likely won't be impacted as all the work will executed in the queue originally used in the job.